 Policymakers can most effectively turn things around through long-term clean energy push and pull strategies, with a specific goal of creating a market where more women-owned businesses can take root and grow.
 By push and pull strategies, I mean policy incentives that increase the demand for clean energy products and services, while putting in place frameworks that enable women-owned businesses to supply these products and services (e.g. capacity building, access to finance, gender-sensitive procurement policies, etc.).
 Such a strategy is likely to be effective because women-entrepreneurs are supplying the market with a needed product and service—meaning that it is lucrative and worth their time and investment—and they are being equipped with the skills and resources to compete strongly in the market.

 It is important to note that a gender-blind clean energy strategy is more likely to benefit incumbent energy businesses, who already have the skills, experience, networks, etc., to immediately take advantage of the market opportunity.
 Such strategies might further deepen male dominance in the sector.
-But with gender diversity increasingly being recognised as a stimulator for innovation, policymakers who are truly intent on transforming their energy system should be keen on increasing women’s participation in the sector.
+But with gender diversity increasingly being recognized as a stimulator for innovation, policymakers who are truly intent on transforming their energy system should be keen on increasing women’s participation in the sector.

 Allison: What personally drove you to take on the cross section of gender and clean energy?
 How have you seen things change, or not change, since you’ve taken this work on?